cognitive-robotics-course/lynxmotion_al5d_description/README.md

 `roslaunch lynxmotion_al5d_description al5d_gazebo_control.launch`

  from your terminal.
-This will open up a Gazebo with the robot spawned at the center of an empty world.
-Zoom in to see closer and observe the robot movement carefully as seen below.
+This will open up a Gazebo with the robot spawned at the center of an empty world as seen on the image below.

 ![Lynxmotion AL5D spawned in an empty Gazebo simulation world](screenshots/robot_in_gazebo.png?raw=true "Overview of the simulated robot in Gazebo")